 - Risk Management Planning: Find and study all possible threats to successfully finish the project.
 Make plans to limit their effects and have backup plans ready to help curb their effect on the project’s timeframe, expenses, and excellence.

-- Quality Management Planning: The processes, standards, and procedures to be employed in undertaking the project.
+- Quality Management Planning: The processes, standards, and procedures to be employed in undertaking the project by project owner.
 These will ensure the projects’ outcomes meet client expectations and any rules that might apply.
 List the methods for checking quality, inspecting work, and deciding what is acceptable.

 With detailed planning regarding every aspect of the project, you will ensure successful execution.
 This helps avoid potential delays or cost overruns, ensuring that the project matches up with what the client wants.